If These Walls Could Talk

 The vision of the Yellow Door Foundation grew when it opened its second apartment, The Dreamer Apartment, in May 2018.
 The Dreamer Apartment is sponsored by a long-time friend of JoAnne McTague’s family and named in memory of JoAnne’s father whose passion was the “I Have a Dream” program that tutored children in Southeast Washington, D.C.
 (Apparently, the apple did not fall far from the tree when it comes to supporting causes benefitting children).

-Dreamert went through some renovations receiving new cabinetry, paint, furnishings and appliances in early 2025.
-Since opening its doors, this one-bedroom, one-bath apartment has served as the home of 26 families.
+Dreamer went through some renovations receiving new cabinetry, paint, furnishings and appliances in early 2025.
+Since opening its doors, this one-bedroom, one-bath apartment has served as the home of 30 families.
 Many transplant families have felt comfort within its walls.
 It acts as a refuge for children and their families facing life-threatening illness.

 Current Resident